ryjm/ziggurat/readme.md

 ```
 (the pubkey here should match the one you used in step 2.
 The ship running the wallet must also be running a block explorer.)

 7. Start up a town that has the token contract deployed.
-You have to do step 6 first, otherwise the sequencer agent won't have the data from the main chain it needs to set up a transaction. *will also take about 30 seconds*
+You have to do step 6 first, otherwise the sequencer agent won't have the data from the main chain it needs to set up a transaction.
 ```
 :sequencer|init 1
 ```